Pouschel/CsLox/README.md

 * The native function interface has no `argCount` parameter (we must make an argument copy from the stack, hence the count is obvious).

+### Chapter 25

+* The upvalue handling is a little different because of missing pointers